rajabia/rajabia2.github.io/project.md

    - *Practical Adversarial Perturbation for Image Privacy:* Image hosting platforms are a popular way to store and share images with family members and friends.
 However, such platforms typically have full access to images raising privacy concerns.
 These concerns are further exacerbated with the advent of Convolutional Neural Networks (CNNs) that can be trained on available images to automatically detect and recognize faces with high accuracy.
 In this project, we proposed two practical adversarial perturbation approaches for image privacy.
-Our paper for image privacy got accepted in Privacy Enhancing Technology symposium (PETs).
+Our paper for image privacy got accepted in the Privacy Enhancing Technology Symposium (PETs).

 * **Robust Convolutional Neural Networks (CNNs) (2017-2020)**

-   - *Detect and Reject Adversarial Examples:* Detection and rejection of adversarial examples in security sensitive and safety-critical systems using deep CNNs is essential.
+   - *Detect and Reject Adversarial Examples:* Detection and rejection of adversarial examples in security-sensitive and safety-critical systems using deep CNNs are essential.
 In this project, We aimed to detect and reject or classify adversarial examples correctly.
 To this end, we proposed three methods:

       1. Learning an ensemble of diverse specialized CNNs along with a simple voting mechanism.
 The diversity in this ensemble creates a gap between the predictive confidences of adversaries and those of clean samples, making adversaries detectable.
 [Paper](https://arxiv.org/pdf/2005.08321)

-      2. Learning augment CNNs with out-distribution learning in order to reduce misclassification rate by rejecting adversarial examples.
-We empirically showed that augmented CNNs trained on few set of OOD set can either reject or classify correctly most adversarial examples generated using well-known methods [Paper](https://arxiv.org/pdf/1804.08794)
+      2. Learning augmented CNNs with out-distribution learning in order to reduce the misclassification rate by rejecting adversarial examples.
+We empirically showed that augmented CNNs trained on a few set of OOD set could either reject or classify correctly most adversarial examples generated using well-known methods [Paper](https://arxiv.org/pdf/1804.08794)

       3. Learning adversarial profiles for each class using only one adversarial attack generation technique.
 We then wrap a detector around the pre-trained CNN that applies the created adversarial profile to each input and uses the output to decide whether or not the input is legitimate.
 [Paper](https://dependablesecureml.github.io/2019/program.html)